Complete Golf Store Business Logo

 2. Try To Keep The Clubface Square At Address.

-When addressing the ball, keep the clubface square to the ground.
+When addressing the ball, keep the clubface square to the target line. by doing this, you can develop the habit of keeping the face square throughout your swing.
 Again, swing slowly.

 3. Keep Your Hands Steady.

 Most people tend to move their hands when they swing.
-By holding your hands still, you will find that the clubface stays square to the target line much easier.
+By holding your hands still and your arms as close to the body as possible, you will find that the clubface stays square to the target line much easier.

 Problems and Their Solutions While Hitting a Straight Shot

-Golfers who want to achieve the straightened shot come across different problems identified by the golf coaches.
+Golfers who want to achieve the straightest shot come across different problems identified by golf coaches.

 You won't see many pro golfers consistently going for a straight shot – it's complicated.
 No one would try to choose a hard shot to play.